vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

 ##### [Begin Tangent]

-A brief example of using *declarative* programming to double the numbers in an array:
+A brief example of using *declarative* programming to double numbers in an array:

 ```javascript
 // not declarative :(